n4bb12/verdaccio-github-oauth-ui/README.md

 The following groups are added during login and can be used to configure package permissions:

 - `$authenticated`
+- `github/owner/GITHUB_USER` for the user's personal GitHub account
 - `github/owner/GITHUB_ORG` for every GitHub org the user is a member of
 - `github/owner/GITHUB_ORG/team/GITHUB_TEAM` for every GitHub team the user is a member of
 - `github/owner/GITHUB_ORG/repo/GITHUB_REPO` for every GitHub repository the user has access to